TrailsofGold/whitepaper/docs/tokenomics/token_flow.md

 Gold and Rum can be spent into the Shop to buy NFTs (ships and items).

-Money collected by the Tavern is sent to a Treasury contract.
+Money collected by the Tavern is sent to a Treasury address.

 PGLD and PRBT collected by the Shop are sent back to the game RewardPool contract.